redbo/swiftmemcache/README.md

-This is a pure python memcache client that supports SASL auth.
+This is a pure python memcache client that supports SASL auth (DIGEST-MD5, CRAM-MD5, PLAIN and LOGIN mechanisms).

 It has no dependencies (though it will try to import eventlet.socket and simplejson, falling back on stdlib socket and json).